djbamba/CIS560-Project/README.md

 ### Authors:
 *Allan Jay Cabanatuan, Arun Paramanathan, Daniel Bamba, Zachary Terwort*
 #### App Description:
-A node.js application that displays information on video games.
+A Spring web application that displays information on video games.
 The application tracks sites where the video game is sold, platform, score/rating, genre, publishers and developers.
 A search function that allows users to search for specific games will also be implemented.

 #### Backend Description:
  * Each video game has: